Pork Panko'd Beef Schnitzel with Parmesan Sauce

 For the sauce (which my husband now refers to as "Shaky Knees Sauce" because it is just that good):

-Place eggs, flour, and Pork Dust in separate bowls.
-Add Thyme to the Pork Dust and mix well.
+Place eggs, flour, and Pork Panko in separate bowls.
+Add Thyme to the Pork Panko and mix well.

 You will now have a perfectly camouflaged schnitzel on your hands.
 Don't take your eyes off of it too long or you might lose it all together!